Genouka/Xeonjia/assets/images/metadata/raw/README.md

 These files are created using the Fire Atlas Editor.

-Command `flutter pub run bin/remove_img_from_fa.dart` is used to remove the 'imageData' property and create .xfa files in assets/images/metadata.
+Command `flutter pub run update_xfa_files.dart` is used to remove the 'imageData' property and create .xfa files in assets/images/metadata.